Lac de Derborence: The Ultimate Road Trip Guide

 Is the road to Lac de Derborence challenging?

 The jaw-dropping road is very narrow and challenging, closed to vehicles higher than 3.4m.
-The astonishing cliff road winds its way into the valley, passing through exhilarating unlit tunnels with windows carved into the rock.
+The astonishing cliff road winds its way into the valley, passing through defiant unlit tunnels with windows carved into the rock.
 There are two tunnel stretches; one of them is very long.
 However, frequent openings with views of the cliffs ensure it is never too dark.
 This is a truly stunning road, worth every hairpin corner and the hair-raising 300m drop-offs along the spectacular road.
 With very few laybys and the road being quite narrow and single file in some places, exercise caution if you want to take photos.

 Is the road to Lac de Derborence steep?

-The road is very steep, reaching a maximum gradient of 15% through some of the ramps.
+The road is very steep, hitting a maximum gradient of 15% through some of the ramps.
 Starting at Conthey, the elevation gain is 1,133 meters.
 The average gradient is 6.22%.
 To drive the road without stopping will take most people between 30 and 45 minutes.

 Is the road to Lac de Derborence open?